X

 traditional-kitchen

-Above: The designer’s uncovered the brick chimney behind the wall during the demo stage.
-They used it as an accent wall behind the hood backsplash, making sure to reconfigure the kitchen layout to adapt to this placement.
+Above: During the demo stage, the designers uncovered the brick chimney behind the wall.
+They used it as an accent wall behind the hood backsplash, reconfiguring the kitchen layout to accommodate this placement.

 traditional-kitchen

-The owner’s wished to reflect the character of this old home, where every detail was considered—from the cabinet style to door hardware to paint selection and everything in-between.
-Sprinkled throughout the interiors are pieces of antiques; such as the breakfast nook table that was once a desk, or the repurposed metal door being used to conceal a liquor cabinet in the wall.
+The owners wished to reflect the character of this old home, so every detail was considered—from the cabinet style to door hardware to paint selection and everything in between.
+Pieces of antiques, such as the breakfast nook table that was once a desk or the repurposed metal door concealing a liquor cabinet in the wall, are sprinkled throughout the interiors.

 traditional-kitchen